justeattakeaway/fozzie-components/packages/f-services/README.md

     ```
     import { window as windowServices } from '@justeat/f-services';

+    // You can then (optionally) destructure
+    // const { addEvent, getWindowWidth, removeEvent } = windowServices;

     ```

     If you are using Webpack, you can import the component dynamically to separate the services bundle from the main `bundle.client.js`: